 documented procedures followed?
 Were they adequate?
 What information was needed sooner?
 Were any steps or actions taken that might have inhibited the recovery?
 What would the staff and management do differently the next time a similar incident

 occurs?
-What corrective actions can prevent similar incidents in the future?
+What corrective actions could prevent similar incidents in the future?
 What additional tools or resources are needed to detect, analyze, and mitigate future

 incidents?

-This stage should also serve as an initiator for enhancing the cyber resiliency of the shopfloor.
+This stage should also serve as an trigger to enhance the cyber-resiliency of the shopfloor.

+Some recommendations that could result from this stage:

-Recommendations for lowering response time (and potential damage) by improving cyber security policies and network/systems hardening, acquiring additional security tools, advanced team training, missing backups and restore tools and this playbook additional drilldown guidelines could all result from this stage.
+- lower response time (and potential damage) by improving cyber security policies and network/systems hardening

+- acquire additional security tools, missing backup and restore tools, and this playbook’s additional drilldown guidelines

+- perform advanced team training

-Use the opportunity to reevaluate the remote access solution security measures.
-Could prevention and detection tools be improved.
-Rethink about alternate deployment.
-Schedule a red team assessment to your current solution.
+Use the opportunity to re-evaluate the remote access solution security measures.
+Could prevention and detection tools be improved?
+Rethink alternate deployments.
+Schedule a red-team assessment of your current solution.

 Stay Safe